Arch-ive/Seasoned-Recipes/content/recipe/main/Curry/Massaman Lamb Shanks/index.md

 - Pre heat the oven to 160degC

 - Cut up the onion into petals and potato into large chunks.
 Put them into a baking dish and add the stock, coconut milk, cinnamon stick, star anise and half of a can of the paste and mix all together.
-Press the lamb shanks in the displacing the potato and onion so they're coated in the sauce and as deep as much as the liquid will allow and cover (lid or foil).
+Press the lamb shanks in displacing the potato and onion so they're covered as much as the liquid will allow; coat with sauce and cover with a lid or foil.

 >Put the tin of coconut milk under the tap to get it all out.
 The extra water will give more time to cook uncovered later.